Prismik/prismik.github.io/content/projects/swifttracer/index.md

 ```

-which can be decoded it in the root container.
+which can be decoded in the root container.

 ```swift
 init(from decoder: Decoder) throws {